 Yes, for some majors and minors, students can use their Core Foundation courses to fulfill their major and/or minor requirements.
-Additionally, students can use their Proficiency courses to fulfill their Core Foundation, Core Focus (only applies to the Class of 2020), and possible major and minor requirements.
-However, courses used to fulfill the Core Focus requirement may not be used toward Core Foundation or Major requirements.
+Additionally, students can use their Proficiency courses to fulfill their Core Foundation and possible major and minor requirements.
 For further information on the ability to use one course to complete more than one requirement students should consult their academic advisor.

 Where can students find additional information regarding the Core Curriculum?